JonnyPickard/vital-dashboard-app-react/README.md

 Finally in order to view the saved panels list for the test I didn't use the `/v3/lab_tests/` endpoint or copy its data structure.
 This was mainly because trying to mimic the behavior of this not yet existing endpoint didn't seem like a good use of time.

+### Testing

+I could have done more rigorous testing & covered more of the App.
+I've done the bare basic unit tests to cover creating new panels which I feel offer the most value for the time taken.

+Given more time I would add more tests around table filtering behaviours & network conditions.

 ## UX/ Designs

 ### Test Catalog Selectable Table